House with a looming wildfire in the background.

 With a named peril policy, coverage will only be applied to the specific risks named within that policy.
 Named peril policies are great base coverage for those looking to add further “a la carte” coverages to better protect their personal property.

-Named perils coverage is optimal for those that want to pick and choose the types of perils that they need.
-It’s great because you’re able to select the coverage options that work for you.
+Named perils coverage is optimal for those who want to pick and choose the types of perils that they need.
+It’s great because you can select the coverage options that work for you.
 Depending on the insurance agency, some will only offer pre-packaged policies that can force your premium up for coverage you don’t want or need.

 At American Family, we’re an insurance company that will let you make the important decisions on property insurance and where you spend your hard-earned money.
-We’ll take a look at both options to help you can make a better-informed decision on what type of insurance works best for you.
+We’ll look at both options to help you make a better-informed decision on what type of insurance works best for you.

 So, what exactly does open perils mean in insurance terms?

 Also known as “special perils” and “special form” insurance, insurance of this type casts a wide net around covered events.
-This type of coverage works well for homeowners who are looking for broad-form insurance.
+This type of coverage works well for homeowners looking for broad-form insurance.

 And if you’re hoping to add coverage for a named item, you may be able to add that additional coverage as a “rider” or “endorsement” to your open perils policy.
 One example might be the purchasing of additional earthquake coverage, which is an excluded cause of loss under the homeowners policy.
 You’ll likely pay a higher premium, but you’ll be insured with the coverage you need.

-Now that you know the difference between the two, think about the risks your home faces.
+Now that you know the difference between the two, consider the risks your home faces.
 Is your home near a fault line?
-Are you within a floodplain or is your neighborhood at risk of wildfires?
-As much as these aren’t easy things to consider, it’s important to choose a policy that fully defines the right types of loss to protect your home.
+Are you within a floodplain, or is your neighborhood at risk of wildfires?
+As much as these aren’t easy things to consider, choosing a policy that fully defines the right types of loss to protect your home is important.

-And the type of event that results in damage to your personal property — with an open perils agreement in place — will be used to determine your eligibility.
+The type of event that results in damage to your personal property — with an open perils agreement in place — will be used to determine your eligibility.
 For instance, wear and tear is a common exclusion in an open peril contract.
-If your dishwasher stops working because it’s old, wear and tear is not a covered cause of loss, so the claim would not be covered by your policy.
+If your dishwasher stops working because it’s old, wear and tear is not a covered cause of loss, so your policy would not cover the claim.

-Selecting the right type of homeowners insurance is a decision that your American Family Insurance agent can help you navigate.
-Take a few moments and get in touch with your agent today (Opens in a new tab).
-With a customized policy, you’ll find more peace of mind knowing that you’ve got the protection you need to keep you and your family’s finances more secure.
+Your American Family Insurance agent can help you navigate the decision to select the right type of homeowners insurance.
+Take a few moments to contact your agent today.
+With a customized policy, you’ll find more peace of mind knowing that you’ve got the protection you need to keep your and your family’s finances secure.

 Tools & Resources